openstack/vitrage-specs/specs/queens/approved/refactor-execute-mistral.rst

                timeout: 10
                force: false

-Note that the 'host' must be part of the scenario condition.

 Alternatives
 ------------

 One alternative is to replace the get_attr with a shorter syntax.
 In this case, we will refer to an entity attribute by the entity template-id and the attribute name.
-For example, instance.ip_address will mark the ip_address attribute of the instance.
+For example, host.ip_address will mark the ip_address attribute of the instance.

 The example above will look like: